-FIL Life is a regulated life insurance provider based in the United Kingdom (UK).
-FIL Life is authorised by the Prudential Regulation Authority (PRA) and regulated by the Financial Conduct Authority (FCA) and the PRA.
+FIL Life is a regulated life insurance provider based in the UK.
+FIL Life is authorised by the PRA and regulated by both the Financial Conduct Authority (FCA) and the PRA.

 FIL Life is a subsidiary of FIL Ltd, a company registered in Bermuda.
 It is part of the international FIL Ltd Group of companies, referred to hereafter as the "FIL Group".